-Keystone Heritage Park is a mixture of the Archaic-period archaeological site, a desert botanical garden, and wetlands.
-The Archaic site is over 4,500 years old and one of the oldest in the United States.
-The botanical gardens have a variety of native plants, a replica of an Archaic period brush hut and a pavilion.
-The wetlands have over 200 species of birds during the seasonal migration an is the home to many other birds.
+Keystone Heritage Park is a mixture of archaeological site, a desert botanical garden, and wetlands.
+The Middle Archaic Period site is over 4,500 years old and one of the oldest in the United States.
+The botanical gardens have a variety of native plants, a replica of an Archaic Period brush hut and a pavilion.
+The wetlands have over 200 species of birds during the seasonal migration and is the home to many other birds.

 The Rio Bosque Wetlands Park is a 372-acre city park made up of riverside forest and wetlands.
-This wetland is home to over 200 species of birds.
-Spring wildflowers of Forb Bittersweet, a bright yellow wildflower, can be seen in full bloom in April and May.
-However, these six to ten-inch beautiful blossoms have been known to be still blooming through the summer months.
+This wetland is home to more than 200 species of birds.
+Spring wildflowers of forb bittersweet, a bright yellow wildflower, can be seen in full bloom in April and May.
+However, these 6- to 10-inch beautiful blossoms have been known to be still blooming through the summer months.

-Whether you’re strolling through the glamorous gardens of El Paso, TX, or hiking through the wetlands, nature can be seen at it’s best.
-Take some time out of your busy life to enjoy the beauty that El Paso has to offer.
+Whether you’re strolling through the glamorous gardens of El Paso or hiking through the wetlands, nature can be seen at it’s best.
+Take some time out of your busy life to enjoy the beauty that the city has to offer.